Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 6

-We saw earlier that the duty ratio of myosin was the ratio of time the head of the myosin spents attached to the actin filament.
+We saw earlier that the duty ratio of myosin was the ratio of time the head of the myosin spent attached to the actin filament.
 Indeed, myosin can generate displacement through a cycle of ATP hydrolysis and attachment/detachment described below for a Myosin II motor: